mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 In this scenario, users start by scanning the master view to find the item they’re interested in.
 Once they select an item, the detail view updates dynamically to show relevant details.
 Users can navigate back to the master view or select another item to explore further.

-## 3. Layered Architecture
+## 3. MVVM Layered Architecture

 ### 3.1.
 Introduction

+According to best practice of software engineering rules any program should have a layered architecture.
+Layered architecture means that one layer may be recognized as upper and a second one as a lower one although there are usually more layers.
+So that we can distinguish which one is higher.
+As a result, the inter-layer reference must be unidirectional, often called hierarchical.
+Because the hierarchy should be vertical the relationship should be top to bottom.

+The program should have a layered structure - it's easy to say, but what is a layer?
+The program is text containing a stream of characters instead.
+Of course, in this principle the concept of a layer is abstract, but to say that the program architecture is layered, we must somehow implement this concept so that everyone knows what a layer is.
+In this respect, a programming pattern called MVVM is examined which stands for Model-View-ViewModel.

 Before examining the gathered examples, first I must remind you that to make the discussion practical we must apply the layered pattern to the program text but not to the thinking process.
 The main goal is to apply the layered pattern rules directly to the program text as a result of the implementation of the algorithm derived from a research process.
 To promote a practical approach, I propose investigating this issue in the context of the syntax and semantics of a selected programming language.
 Although we are using a concrete development environment, the main hope is that the proposed approach is easily portable.

-According to good engineering practices, the program should be constructed using a layered design pattern.
 A layer is an abstract concept recognized as a program architecture design pattern formed as a hierarchy of layers where the upper layer refers only to the underneath layer.
 An example of a layered model is MVVM.
 It stands for Model, View, ViewModel.

 In other words, we will talk about the program architecture keeping in mind that the program is only a sequence of characters.
 Here, unfortunately, I often encounter the practice of disregarding the principles of layered program structure, because it only complicates matters, and limits, and it is easier and possible to live without it, etc. Let us note that we have three significantly different approaches to this.

-1. **PLD**: the second one is a typical program architecture, which also distinguishes three layers, but this time called presentation, logic, and data (PLD for short).
+1. **PLD**: it is a typical program architecture, which distinguishes three layers called presentation, logic, and data (PLD for short).
-1. **MVVM**: the first is the model mentioned in the topic, i.e. MVVM.
-We don't see any signs of its presence yet, but it appeared in the context of engineering a graphical user interface (GUI).
+1. **MVVM**: the layered model mentioned in the topic tat appears in the context of engineering a graphical user interface (GUI).
 1. **Spaghetti**: In the third approach there are no layers at all.

 If these approaches exist there are probably some reasons behind each of them, even trivial ones, such as lack of knowledge.
 To rule out a lack of knowledge let's take a closer look at this topic.